kyronsk8/niostht/README.md

 Instructions Below:

+Insert Api key in "" on the HomeViewModel
 Run on simulator or physical device.
 Type name of city.
 Click search (magnafying glass icon) to search for city.